TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Initial components
-	- Let's ditch templatization for now
-	- Entity ids in components
-		- Will always be unset on creation
-		- We'll just ignore them in editor
-	- Useful for some wandering pixels flavours

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps